-San Francisco, is a mecca for artists and creative expression.
-Tilden Hotel is committed to not only engaging with the community, but also in helping shine a light on the diverse artists that live here.
+The San Francisco Bay Area, is a mecca for artists and creative expression.
+Tilden Hotel is committed to not only engaging with the community, but also in helping shine a light on the emerging artists that live here.
 We want to provide a space for thought and respectful discussion where diversity is embraced without judgment.

 Tilden Hotel was named after Douglas Tilden, the sculptor who created the Ball Player in Golden Gate Park, Admission Day, Mechanic’s Monument, and many more.
 In that spirit we created a Tilden Tuesday event series with the following goals: